EXTENDED BUSINESS HOURS

 1. How Often Will You Use It

-Outdoor kitchens come with a price and that price will only be worth it if you plan on getting your money’s worth.
-If you find yourself to typically be the host of many parties, family gatherings, and general get-togethers, then an outdoor kitchen is the right fit.
-Also, the commitment to having an outdoor kitchen has the same restrictions as committing to a pool.
+Outdoor kitchens come with a price, and that price will only be worth it if you plan on getting your money’s worth.
+If you find yourself to typically be the host many parties, family gatherings, and general get-togethers, then a backyard kitchen is the right fit.
+Also, the commitment to having a kitchen outdoors has the same restrictions as committing to a pool.
 Does the weather in your area allow you to use an outdoor kitchen year-round to make it worth having?

 2. The Layout